Upload Your Photo

 I’ve had a lifelong interest and passion for the environment.
 Following qualification as a landscape architect at Leeds Metropolitan University in 1980, I became involved with the Garden Festival movement designing children’s play areas at the Liverpool and Stoke Garden Festivals.
 This work led to award winning children’s play area designs throughout the rest of the UK and the formation of my first company, Landmark.

 But it’s a story that’s far from over.
-I spend much of my time travelling around the UK educating groups as diverse as local authorities, construction companies and environmental associations about the scale of the Japanese Knotweed problem, how it spreads and how it can be stopped.
+I spend much of my time traveling around the UK educating groups as diverse as local authorities, construction companies and environmental associations about the scale of the Japanese knotweed problem, how it spreads and how it can be stopped.

 Aside from education, my other passion is eradication.
 I have built JKSL to be the number one service provider within the Invasive Weeds market.
 Alongside my excellent team, we provide identification and in-house eradication of non-native species, with all works covered by a ten-year insurance backed warranty, which is unique to the market.

 It never fails to amaze me that there is little or no organised strategy in place to protect our native species from the onslaught of Japanese knotweed and other invasive species.
 It is my aim to raise public awareness over the issues of invasive species and to be seen as a trusted public figure, challenging the current attitudes and strategies of invasive weed management.